udacity/ud615/labs/download-a-kubernetes-release.md

 # Download a Kubernetes Release

 Offical Kubernetes releases are hosted on GitHub.
-We are going to down load a copy of the official relase from Google Cloud Storage hosted in the EU for performance.
+We are going to download a copy of the official release from Google Cloud Storage hosted in the EU for performance.

 ```
 wget https://storage.googleapis.com/craft-conf/kubernetes.tar.gz